iain/scripted/README.md

 * Specify groups of tasks
 * Integration with Rake

+See a video of [scripted running with websockets](http://www.youtube.com/watch?v=GMiN0dHtFkg).

 ## Reasoning

 It is considered good practice to bundle all the tasks you need to do in one